 They're 2019 (and 2018) What Hi-Fi?
 Award winners and remain one of the most comfortable, best-sounding and most intuitive pairs of on-ears we’ve tested.
 Features include Sony's Atmospheric Pressure Optimiser which optimises the noise-cancelling for when you're flying, touchpad controls and an accompanying Headphones Control app.
 Thanks to a quick charging battery (done via USB-C), the WH-1000XM3 go from empty to full in three hours while a ten minute charge gives you a whopping five hours of use.

 They produce an open, spacious sound that gives every instrument, effect and vocal room to breathe.
 Vocals sound focused and direct, but the instruments around them are delivered in a way that makes it feel as if you’re in the room with the band.
 Combine that spaciousness with greater detail, dynamic subtlety and loads of lovely deep bass and you've got a breathtaking noise-cancelling package.
 If you're looking for excellent noise-cancellers but can't afford the WH-1000XM4's outlay, you won't be disappointed with these.

 Read the full review: Sony WH-1000XM3

 Got a slightly bigger budget for a pair of wireless noise-cancellers?
 Lucky you.
-You might well consider this pair, which is an extraordinary effort by Sennheiser’s engineering team.
+You might well consider the Sennheiser Momentum Wireless, which is an extraordinary effort by Sennheiser’s engineering team.

 Sennheiser doesn’t need any ‘third time lucky’ well wishes for its third-generation Momentum Wirelesses – both the originals and second versions were instant knockouts when they arrived, and these have been much improved over their predecessors in the sound department.
 They're an energetic, timely and hugely insightful listen that you've no choice but to be entertained by.